 Jump to section

-In other words, delegation of authority is the sharing of authority, and the monitoring of their efficiency by making subordinates accountable for their doings.
-Delegation is about entrusting another individual to do parts of your job, and to accomplish them successfully.
+Delegation is about entrusting another individual to do parts of your job and to accomplish them successfully.

 There are three central elements involved in the delegation of authority:

-in the context of a company, authority is the power and right of an individual to use and allocate their resources efficiently, to make decisions, and to give orders to achieve the organizational objectives.
+In the context of a company, authority is the power and right of an individual to use and allocate their resources efficiently.

 This refers to the specifics and scope of the individual to complete the task assigned to them.

-Authority flows downward whereas accountability flows upward.
-The downward flow of authority and upward flow of accountability must have parity at each position of management hierarchy.
+Authority flows downward, whereas accountability flows upward.
+The downward flow of authority and upward flow of accountability must be the same at each position of the management hierarchy.

 Delegating has been shown to improve task efficiency and benefit the organization in ways that aren't obvious at first.

-A study by Harvard Business Review determined that delegating can actually increase the income and overall efficiency of organizations.
+A study by Harvard Business Review determined that delegating can actually increase organizations’ income and overall efficiency.

-Not only does delegation empower others in the organization, it helps optimize the performance of the group.
+Not only does delegation empower others in the organization, but it also helps optimize the performance of the group.

-Of course, delegating tasks can also lighten your workload, but according to Dr. Scott Williams, professor of management at Wright State University, delegating does much more than just get stuff off your plate.
+Of course, delegating tasks can also lighten your workload.
+But according to Dr. Scott Williams, delegating does much more than just get stuff off your plate.

-For one, the people who work for you will be able to develop new skills and gain knowledge, which prepares them for more responsibility in the future: “Delegation can also be a clear sign that you respect your subordinates’ abilities and that you trust their discretion,” Williams writes.
+For one, the people who work for you will be able to develop new skills and gain knowledge.
+This prepares them for more responsibility in the future.

-Delegation therefore empowers employees by enabling them to demonstrate their capability to take on new work.
+Delegation empowers employees by enabling them to demonstrate their capability to take on new work.

 There are several ways you can transfer responsibilities to employees depending on the needs of your workplace.